Close Button Close Button

 1. Unit Linked Insurance Plans (ULIPs)

 ULIP is a particular kind of insurance plan that is a long-term tool for investment.
-The minimum lock-in period of a ULIP Plan is five years.
+The minimum lock-in period of an ULIP is five years.
 This plan permits an investor to allocate money in different funds as per the investor’s choice and in line with the product terms and conditions.

 2. Traditional Endowment Plans